huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance_v1.md

 The `backupstrategy ` block supports:

-* `starttime` - (Optional) Indicates the backup start time that has been set.
+* `starttime` - (Optional, String) Indicates the backup start time that has been set.
     The backup task will be triggered within one hour after the backup start time.
     Valid value: The value cannot be empty.
 It must use the hh:mm:ss format and must be valid.
 The current time is the UTC time.

-* `keepdays` - (Optional) Specifies the number of days to retain the generated backup files.
+* `keepdays` - (Optional, Int) Specifies the number of days to retain the generated backup files.
     Its value range is 0 to 35.
 If this parameter is not specified or set to 0, the automated backup policy is disabled.

 The `ha` block supports:

-* `enable` - (Optional) Specifies the configured parameters on the HA.
+* `enable` - (Optional, Bool) Specifies the configured parameters on the HA.
     Valid value: The value is true or false.
 The value true indicates creating HA DB instances.
 The value false indicates creating a single DB instance.

-* `replicationmode` - (Optional) Specifies the replication mode for the standby DB instance.
+* `replicationmode` - (Optional, String) Specifies the replication mode for the standby DB instance.
     The value cannot be empty.
     For MySQL, the value is async or semisync.
     For PostgreSQL, the value is async or sync.